joao-arthur/joao-arthur.dev/src/lib/en-US/blog/html-and-components.md

     </body>
 </html>
 ```
+> A red square webcomponent

+## Sailing another seas

-The idea of components is so powerful that it did not only affected web developmente scenario.
+The idea of **components** is so powerful that it did not only affected web developmente scenario.
 A
 worth example is the **Android** applications.
 Android uses natively a **XML** API to define layout,
 which is _conceptually_ very close to **HTML**.